breburd/ChatGPTFromScratch/README.md

 No additional libraries are required for the implementation of the RoPE algorithm.

+All code changes can be found within the `FinalProject` directory.

 The analysis performed to compare the RoPE implementation to the absolute position embeddings is included for reference within the `FinalProjectAnalysis.ipynb` Jupyter Notebook file.